Fight the Stigma

 The best part of the whole weekend was seeing Julia and Sophie in person!

 Throughout the past year I read Julia's posts on her website and we also message back and forth as well.
 Every Teen Summit Conference I have been to, Julia has also been there and I can't imagine them without her.
 Julia is such an amazing friend and I loved getting to spend so much time with her during the weekend!

 Sophie I met exactly a year ago at the 2018 Conference and to see her again this year in 2019 was incredible.
 Sophie has been posting on this website for a whole year now, which is very exciting as she has offered and brought a lot of new ideas and perspectives.
 I am so incredibly grateful for Sophie and our friendship!

 I also got to reconnect with Allison, Anna, Amelia, Celeste, Josephine and Sarah!
 This year I also met many new people including Melissa, Madigan and Maddie!

 At this year's innovation tank Madigan won with her medic alert temporary tattoos, called "H&H Meditat".
 She gave out samples at the conference and they were a teal color and said "Medical Alert Food Allergy".
 I put mine on my wrist the second day of the conference and it stayed for at least a week and what's left of it is still there as I love the idea of it so much.

-I've always disliked wearing the allergy bracelets and to have a temporary tattoo there with the information I think is such a wonderful idea.
+To have a temporary tattoo with the information I think is such a wonderful idea.
 I am so happy that she won and hope that her temporary tattoos will be for sale soon.

 On Saturday and Sunday morning Melissa offered yoga classes in the rooftop bar lounge, which was really cool as we got to see the sunrise as we did yoga.
 Being able to still exercise even while being away from home was really important to me and I am so grateful these sessions were offered.